sockeqwe/Instantiator/README.md

 Tired of manually setup test data of Kotlin data classes or POJOs?
 Instantiator creates Instances of any class for you so that you can focus on writing tests instead of spending time and effort to set up test data.

 This is not a mocking library.
-When talking about Instantiator can create an instance of any class for you, I'm referring on data class or POJOs, not mock functionality.
+When saying that Instantiator can create an instance of any class for you, I'm referring to data classes or POJOs, not mock functionality.

 It doesn't use any black magic.
 It uses reflection and invokes the public primary constructors.
 If there is no public primary constructor available, then Instantiator cannot instantiate it.